Skip to Main Content

 Referencing Tutorials

-Online library tutorials introducing the general principles of referencing and plagiarism:
+Online interactive tutorials introducing the general principles of referencing and plagiarism:

-Moodle iconAvoiding Plagiarism - an introduction to plagiarism and the consequences of plagiarism for students.
+Moodle iconAvoiding Plagiarism - an introduction to plagiarism and the consequences of plagiarism for students from the University of Warwick Library.

-Moodle iconIntroduction to Referencing - an introduction to referencing using the Harvard referencing style.
+Moodle iconIntroduction to Referencing - an introduction to referencing using the Harvard referencing style from the University of Warwick Library.

 Referencing Software